 An unwavering focus on top-notch storytelling and its profound potential to strengthen communities and relationships to the natural world.

+The festival is proud to elevate Maine-made and Maine-themed films, while also connecting our audience with films from across the world.
 MOFF invites and encourages work from new, emerging, and veteran filmmakers working in short and feature length.

-Best Feature (50 minutes of longer)
+Best Feature (50 minutes or longer)

 Best Short Feature